Orontid dynasty: Orontid satraps and kings of Armenia

+During the reign of Artaxerxes III, the Satrapy of Armenia was granted to Artashata, a member of the Achaemenid dynasty who later ruled the empire as Darius III.
+The next known Orontid satrap of Armenia is Orontes II, a son or grandson of Orontes I. He led the Armenian contingent in Darius III's army at the Battle of Gaugamela.
+Another Armenian commander is mentioned is mentioned in this context, Mithraustes, who may have been the satrap of another part of Armenia.
+After conquering the Achaemenid Empire, Alexander the Great appointed as Satrap of Armenia Mithrenes, a satrap of Sardis who had defected to his side.
+Some historians doubt whether Mithrenes ever actually ruled in Armenia, as the Macedonians never established firm control over the country.
+In Cyril Toumanoff's view, Mithrenes was actually a member of the Orontid dynasty.
+The Mount Nemrut inscriptions bear a partially legible name following that of Orontes II, which one scholar read as Mithranes.
+More recent studies have identified the name as ending in -danes (perhaps Bardanes), referring to a son of Orontes II.
+An Orontes (III) is mentioned by Diodorus Siculus as ruling Armenia in about 316 BC.
+The Macedonian general Neoptolemus is mentioned as Satrap of Armenia not long after the death of Alexander the Great, but he seems to have failed to take control of the country, possibly because of Orontes's resistance.
+Diodorus also refers to Ardoates, whom he calls King of Armenia, and who helped Ariarathes II of Cappadocia break away from the Seleucids.
+This probably happened after the Battle of Corupedium.
+According to Toumanoff, this "Ardoates" is identical with Orontes III.
+Regardless of their formal submission to more powerful rulers, the Orontids ruled as kings in practice and presented themselves as kings.

 Starting from 301 BC Armenia is included within the sphere of influence of the Seleucid Empire, but it maintained a considerable degree of autonomy, retaining its native rulers.
 According to Polyaenus, in 227 BC the Seleucid rebel king Antiochus Hierax took refuge in Armenian territory governed by King Arsames, founder of the city Arsamosata.
 Towards the end of 212 BC the country was divided into two kingdoms, both vassal states of the Seleucids: Greater Armenia and Armenia Sophene, including Commagene or Armenia Minor.
 Antiochus III the Great decided to suppress the local dynasties, and besieged Arsamosata.
 Xerxes, the satrap of Sophene and Commagene, surrendered and implored the clemency of the king, whom he accepted as his sovereign.
 Antiochus gave his sister Antiochis as a wife to Xerxes; she would later murder him.
 Greater Armenia was ruled by an Orontid descendant of Hydarnes, the last Orontid ruler of Greater Armenia (Strabo xi.14.15); he was apparently subdued by Antiochus III the Great, who then divided the land between his generals Artaxias (Artashes) and Zariadres (Zareh), both of whom would claim descent from the Orontid family.